 This module content covers:

-types of visitor attractions;
+-types of visitor attractions;

-key attributes of each type of visitor attraction,
+-key attributes of each type of visitor attraction;

 management of visitor attractions;

-technology and innovation in visitor attraction management;
+-technology and innovation in visitor attraction management;

-managing impacts of visitor management;
+-managing impacts of visitor management;

-ethical issues in visitor attraction management; and
+accessibility in visitor attraction management;

-risk management of visitor attractions
+-risk management in visitor attractions